Great Smoky Mountains National Park: Hiking and trails

 The Alum Cave Trail to the summit of Mount LeConte provides numerous views of the Great Smoky Mountains.

 There are 850 mi of trails and unpaved roads in the park for hiking.

 A total of the 71.6 mi of the Appalachian Trail (AT) are located within the park.
 The AT enters the park atop Fontana Dam, and ascends a long ridge to the top of Brier Lick Knob at the Tennessee-North Carolina state line.
 The trail then roughly follows the crest of the range and the state line for its remainder in the park, rarely dropping below 5,000 ft.
 Kuwohi is the highest point along the entire trail.
 Other notable summits that the AT traverses include Thunderhead Mountain, Silers Bald, Mount Collins, Newfound Gap, Mount Kephart, Charlies Bunion, Mount Sequoyah, Mount Chapman, Mount Guyot, Old Black, and Mount Cammerer.
 A total of 12 trail shelters are located along the Appalachian Trail in the park, which are used mostly for extended backpacking trips.

 Mount Le Conte is one of the most frequented destinations in the park, with a total of five trails leading to its summit.
 The most heavily traveled is the Alum Cave Trail.
 It provides many scenic overlooks and unique natural attractions such as Alum Cave Bluffs and Arch Rock.
 The Bullhead and Rainbow Falls trails each climb approximately 4,000 ft, making them two of the trails with the largest net elevation gain east of the Mississippi River.
 Hikers may spend a night at the LeConte Lodge, located near the summit, which provides cabins and rooms for rent except during the winter season.
 Accessible solely by trail, it is the only private lodging available inside the park, and the highest inn in the eastern United States.
 The Mt.
 LeConte Shelter is located atop the mountain on The Boulevard Trail.
 It can accommodate 12 people per night and is the only backcountry site in the park that has a permanent ban on campfires.

 The Chimney Tops was a popular destination for hikers until access to its summit was closed due to damage from the 2016 Great Smoky Mountains wildfires.

 Sightseeing

 The most frequented destination in the Great Smoky Mountains National Park is Cades Cove, a cleared valley that provides dramatic views of the surrounding mountains.
 Cades cove has numerous preserved historic buildings including log cabins, barns, and churches.
-Cades Cove is the single most frequented destination in the national park.
 An 11 mi one-way loop road encircles Cades Cove.
 Self-guided automobile and bicycle tours offer the many sightseers a glimpse into the way of life of old-time southern Appalachia.
 Other historical areas within the park include Roaring Fork, Cataloochee, Elkmont, and the Mountain Farm Museum and Mingus Mill in Oconaluftee.